David Clark, Baron Clark of Windermere: 2001 general election and resignation

 Clark sought reselection by the South Shields Constituency Labour Party to contest the 2001 general election for the seat.
 However, control of the constituency Party had swung in favour of a vocal group of critics, led by a faction within South Tyneside Council, who feared Clark actually intended to stand down when the General Election was called, thus enabling the Labour Party's National Executive Committee to parachute a favoured candidate into the Constituency, historically a safe Labour seat.
 During the reselection contest Clark vigorously denied the claims and told the Shields Gazette newspaper advising he had every intention of contesting the general election.
-In the event, Clark won reselection thanks to the support of regional trade union barons.
+In the event, he won reselection thanks to the support of regional trade union barons.

 When Prime Minister Tony Blair announced the date of the general election in 2001, Clark immediately stood down and the Labour Party NEC moved swiftly, New Labour rising star David Miliband was selected to fight the seat.
-Miliband, an Oxford graduate from London was seen locally as a parachute candidate.
+Miliband, an Oxford graduate from London, was seen locally as a parachute candidate.

 Within weeks of the Labour Party winning the 2001 general election, Clark was created a life peer on 2 July 2001 as Baron Clark of Windermere, of Windermere in the County of Cumbria and now sits in the House of Lords.
 He was also appointed to the paid post of chairman of the Forestry Commission.

 House of Lords

-Clark's ongoing political interests include Bosnia, open spaces, hunting and bloodsports (to which he is opposed), defence, and the environment.
+Clark's ongoing political interests include Bosnia, open spaces, hunting and bloodsports (to which he is opposed), defence and the environment.

 He was awarded Freedom of the Borough of South Tyneside in February 1999, and is a long-standing fan of Carlisle United Football Club, of which he is a director.
 He served as a deputy lieutenant of Cumbria from 2007 to 2014.
 Clark was chair of the Atlantic Council of the UK (1998–2003), and has been Leader of the North Atlantic Assembly since 2001, having been a member since 1980.
 He was a member of the executive of the National Trust from 1980 until 1994.
 He was chair of the Forestry Commission from 2004 to 2009; a non-executive director of the Homeowners Friendly Society, the Thales Group, and the UK Friendly Insurance Services.
 He is a trustee of the Vindolanda Trust, the History of Parliament Trust, and the Gravetye Trust, and a patron of the UK Defence Forum.
-He currently chairs the Lake District National Park Partnership.
+He chairs the Lake District National Park Partnership.